-Minimum compensation in case of non-completion of the experiment is € 0.00/1 credit for up to 15 minutes, and € 3.50 (1 credit) for up to 30 minutes.
+Minimum compensation in case of non-completion of the experiment is $\leq$ 0.00/0.5 credit for up to 15 minutes, and $\leq$ 3,75 (1 credit) for 15- 30 minutes.
 This information must be included in the Informed Consent text and given prior to the start of the experiment.

-Please note: There is a maximum reward per experiment of 8 course credits.
+There is a maximum reward per experiment of 8 course credits.
 The reason for this is that the course credit system has been implemented in the first-year curriculum as an educational element: research participation for credits is intended as a way for students to experience a variety of experiments.
 By using an upper limit to the number of course credits per experiment, the institute aims to guarantee that students obtain a varied experience with psychological experiments.
 If researchers want to perform studies that require longer participation than 8x30 minutes, they will have to make use of a monetary reward or a combination of course credit and money.
-Researchers are not allowed to reward more than 1 course credit per 30 minutes, as this will yield unfair competition.
+Researchers are not allowed to reward more than 1 course credit per 30 minutes, as this will yield unfair competition between studies / researchers.